 Chinese New Year brings along with it fun, joy and merriment along with it.
 With a twelve year circle in the Chinese calendar, the main trait of the Chinese New year is that it names each of those twelve years after an animal.
 The Chinese New year animals bring along different characteristics with it in each of those years.
 As per the Chinese myth the animal ruling the year in which a person is born has extreme influences on his or her behavior.
-For example, year 2012, being the year of Tiger, will more or less make people born in that year really strong, similar to the traits of a Tiger.

 The first of the twelve Chinese New Year animals is the Rat, followed by Ox, Tiger, Rabbit, Dragon, Snake, Horse, Sheep, Monkey, Rooster, Dog and Pig.
 Each year getting linked to different animals, got different traits of these twelve animals.